migueljtc/whosinvpn/README.md

 # rtfile
-Keeps constantly reading from file and parsing items
+It's a generic python skeleton that keeps constantly reading from updating file and printing items found on updated lines.